 - Special shoe inserts and support devices (orthotics) may help people with flat feet

 - Taping to realign the kneecap can help prevent symptoms

 - Fit well

 De Carlo M, Armstrong B. Rehabilitation of the knee following sports injury.
 Clin Sports Med.
 2010;29:81-106.

 Steiner T, Parker RD.
-Patella: subluxation and dislocation.
-2. Patellofemoral instability: recurrent dislocation of the patella.
+Patella: subluxation and dislocation: 2.
+Patellofemoral instability: recurrent dislocation of the patella.
 In: DeLee JC, Drez D Jr., Miller MD, eds.
-DeLee and Dree's Orthopaedic Sports Medicine.
+DeLee and Drez's Orthopaedic Sports Medicine.
 3rd ed.
 Philadelphia, Pa: Saunders Elsevier;2009:chap 22:sect C.

-Last reviewed 6/29/2012 by Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington; and C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Last reviewed 6/13/2010 by Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and C. Benjamin Ma, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
+Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.